ONSdigital/ssdc-rm-acceptance-tests/README.md

 1. Clone [ssdc-rm-docker-dev](https://github.com/ONSdigital/ssdc-rm-docker-dev) and run `make up` to start the required services

-2. To Run all fo the tests:
+2. To Run all the tests:
     ```bash
     make test
     ```